 Before you can use the I-jet or the JTAGjet interface over the USB port, the proper USB driver must be installed.
-Use the USB cable to connect the computer to the I-jet or JTAGjet probe.
+Use the USB cable to connect the computer to the I-jet, JTAGjet, or JTAGjet-Trace probe.

-Windows 7
+Windows 7 and later

-- Start the Windows Device Manager. - 2 Select Other devices, right-click on JTAGjet and select Update Driver Software. - 3 Click Browse my computer for driver software and browse to the arm\drivers\jet\USB or the arm\drivers\jtagjet\USB directory, respectively. - 4 Click Next and then Install.
+- Start the Windows Device Manager. - 2 Select Other devices, right-click on JTAGjet and select Update Driver Software. - 3 Click Browse my computer for driver software and browse to the arm\drivers\jet\USB. - 4 Click Next and then Install.